 Learn more about our current campaigns, how to get involved, and our staff, board, and finances.
-We are proud to have received the Charity Navigator 4-star rating, the highest possible, eight years in a row.
+We are proud to have received the Charity Navigator 4-star rating, the highest possible, nine years in a row.

 Led by Lee Botts, a tireless champion for Lake Michigan, a group of advocates formed the Lake Michigan Federation in 1970.
 The Federation was instrumental in many of the early Great Lakes protection campaigns.

 Each Great Lake depends on the health of the others.
 And, in the early 2000s, the organization’s staff and Board of Directors began contemplating how to expand focus beyond just Lake Michigan.